NgModules help organize an application into cohesive blocks of functionality.

 Domain feature modules rarely have providers.
 When they do, the lifetime of the provided services should be the same as the lifetime of the module.

 Don't provide application-wide singleton services in a domain feature module.

 Domain feature modules are typically imported exactly once by a larger feature module.

 They might be imported by the root

-Routed Feature Modules should not export anything.
-They don't have to because none of their components ever appear in the template of an external component.
+Routed feature modules shouldn't export anything.
+They don't have to because their components never appear in the template of an external component.